MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 - OAuth authentication is configured preferably via the Exchange Hybrid Configuration Wizard running a full hybrid configuration (Classic or Modern).
 If you are not able to use the Hybrid Configuration Wizard, configure OAuth as described in [Configure OAuth authentication between Exchange and Exchange Online organizations](https://docs.microsoft.com/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).

 > [!NOTE]
-> Exchange trusts OAuth Token from Teams service which is known as EVOSTS.
-Step 1 for Oauth, but just the evoSTS should be enough; ACS is used for Free/Busy lookup in calendar.
+> Exchange trusts OAuth Token from Teams service which is known as EvoSTS.
+Step 1 should be enough, but just the EvoSTS; ACS is used for Free/Busy lookup in the calendar.

 - The checkbox for the Exchange Hybrid Deployment feature in Azure AD Connect is set.

-- For calendar app support and Teams Outlook Add-In for Mac, Exchange web service URL’s for EWS must be configured as SPN’s in Tenant Azure AD for the Exchange Service Principal.
-This step is done with Hybrid Configuration Wizard or following manual steps for Hybrid Modern Auth.
-The Exchange Hybrid Modern Authentication documentation includes steps to configure:
+- For calendar app support and Teams Outlook Add-In for Mac, Exchange Web Service URLs must be configured as SPNs in Tenant Azure AD for the Exchange Service Principal.
+This step is done with Hybrid Configuration Wizard or following [manual steps for Hybrid Modern Authentication](https://docs.microsoft.com/microsoft-365/enterprise/configure-exchange-server-for-hybrid-modern-authentication#add-on-premises-web-service-urls-as-spns-in-azure-ad).
-  - EVO STS Auth Server on Exchange.
-  - EWS URL's as service principal names (SPN’s) for the Exchange Service Principal in Azure AD.

-  These two steps are minimum requirements.
-However, there is no requirement to enable Hybrid Modern Authentication as a user authentication method on Exchange Server.

 To enable calendar delegation for these users: